-Get to know Google My Business too.
+Get to know Google Business Profile too.
 It’s vital for local SEO (‘Siri, find a GP near me’).
 It’s also a great tool where you can quickly and easily update your closure details if there’s a COVID-19 outbreak in your area.

 2021 is also the year to pay close and regular attention to your website.
 Gone are the days of creating it and leaving it alone like a shop window that never changes its display.
 Your website is a dynamic tool that enables you to communicate key messages with your patients and add value through educational content in your blogs.